glmontano/aiml_notes/Unsupervised Learning.md

       iii) Average Linkage: Average all pairwise distances between points in different clusters iv) Centroid Method: Average the points within each cluster (therefore determining the centroid) before calculating distance
       v) Ward's Method: A distance such that the combined cluster would minimize the within-variance between each centroid

+- The final number of clusxters depends on the restrictions we place on the number, or maximum distances

+- The lower the maximum distance, the more clusters there will be

+- The most difficult part of clustering and unsupervised learning, is measuring the performance of the clusters, as there is no output or dependent variable to perform that testing.

+# 2.2 Cophenetic Correlation

+- Depending on the measure of distance selected as described above, different sets of clusters may be calculated.

+- One problem wiht unsupervised learning is that we don't know if one dendrogram is better than another; we don't have a measure of success

+- Different Dendrograms mayh be compared using the Cophenetic Correlation.

+- This is the correlation between the base Euclean differences between two rows, and another set of distances according to the Dendrogram
+  - Let the rows be X and Y, and construct clusters according to a selected distance methodology
+  - See what distance would result in the clusters containing X and Y to form a new single cluster containing X and Y
+  - Reiterate this process for all points in the data set
+  - Calculate the correlation between the base set of Euclidean distances, and the Dendrogram distances described above
+  - This correlation is the Cophenetic Correlation

+- The higher the correlation, the more "faithful" the dendrogram is to the data (or something)

+# 2.3 Hierarchical Clustering Hands-on

+Coding exercise.
+Skip

+# 2.4 Introduction to Dimensionality Reduction

+- Dimensionality reduction is useful when there are a large number of columns or independent variables

+- Calibrating on multiple columns may lead to overfitting, where irrelevant columns are used, just be chance in their signal

+- Reducing dimensionality has a number of benefits including
+    - Removes multi-collinearity to improve ML model performance
+    - Helps reduce over fitting
+    - Decreases computational times for fitting models
+    - Makes visualization easier
+    - Decreases storage requirements
+    - Avoids curse of dimensionality, leading to exponential increase in computational times

+  - There are two methods of dimensionality reduction
+  -   (1) Feature Elimination: Remove variables that are not important, losing the any insight from those columns
+  -   (2) Feature Extraction: Create a few new variables from the old variables.
+PCA is the most popular feature extraction technique.
+Another popular technique is the t-distributed stochastic neighbor embedding (t-SNE), which is a non-linear method

+# 2.5 Principal Component Analysis (PCA) - Part 1